LegoLandon7/Carla-bot/README.md

 Also make sure to let the bot allow all presences such as the `Presence Intent`, `Server Members Intent`, and `Message Content Intent`

-To run the bot in dev mode run the `npm dev` command

 To deploy commands then start the bot at the same time then run the `npm run deploy-start`